TEN MINUTE MICROWAVE CARAMELS — Delicious, chewy caramels made in 10 minutes or less in your microwave oven!

 Update: Since moving to a new home with a new microwave, I now do 2 cooking times of 3 minutes 5 seconds each.

 If you’d like to add chopped nuts, stir those in along with the vanilla.
 You can also add a sprinkling of sea salt once you’ve poured the caramel mixture into the pan.
+For a really decadent treat, try dipping the finished caramels in chocolate.

 The best thing of all though, is that you can have caramels in a matter of minutes, without spending 30 minutes stirring over a hot stove-top with one eye always on a candy thermometer!